maxckelly/webIntroduction/work_book_answers.md

 ## Question 4: Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.

-Word count guide: 50 - 100 words on each data structure

 - Array: An array is an object that stores or "holds".
 Similar to a list it can store a number of objects inside the array these can be strings, booleans or integers.
 Each array item then has an index this allows us to find the object and access it.
 The reason you would use an array is to store a number of data types, this can be for example a shopping list, a list of users, user emails or a list of names.
 You would typically use arrays when you're dealing with a large amount of objects with the same data type.

 - Hash: Hash are similar to dictionaries.
 Hashes assign values to keys so that values can be looked up by their key.
 Unlike arrays hashes can store a number of objects such as arrays, variables as well as their values.
 You would use a hash when you want to store large data types with different/a lot of values.
 As mentioned before it is very handy as the hash acts as a dictionary and you can then access all the data inside the hash.